sajagbe/personal-page/content/bio/personal.md

 - game of thrones
 - friends (worthy highlight - seasons 4-7, ross’ divorces and chandler’s comedic shine)
 - normal people
+- atypical (much thanks to the creators and writer of this.)

 #### music
 - ramin djawadi - light of the seven